Jonathan Plaut: Biography

 He was the editor of the Journal of the Canadian Jewish Historical Society from 1977 to 1984, and Through the Sound of Many Voices: Writings Contributed on the Occasion of the 70th Birthday of W. Gunther Plaut.
 For nearly nine years, he wrote a monthly article for the San Jose Jewish Community News.
 In 2007, he authored The Jews of Windsor 1790–1990: A Historical Chronicle.
 In 2007, he also edited One Voice: The Selected Sermons of W. Gunther Plaut and The Plaut Family: Tracing the Legacy and in 2008 wrote the introduction for Eight Decades: The Selected Writings of W. Gunther Plaut.

 All of Rabbi Plaut's papers spanning a career of nearly 40 years are housed at Library and Archives Canada in Ottawa, Ontario, Canada.
 Included in this collection are the research materials, newspaper articles, interviews and photographs of the Windsor Jewish Community from 1790 to 2000.

-Rabbi Plaut has held many civic and religious posts and was the youngest person to receive Windsor Jewry's highest communal honor in 1985, becoming the Jewish National Fund Negev Dinner honoree.
-Active in a variety of communal activities, Rabbi Plaut headed the Jewish National Fund, United Jewish Appeal of Windsor, State of Israel Bonds, Credit Counseling Service of Metropolitan Windsor, Counsel of Agency Executives and Rabbis in San Jose, and was the Chaplain for both the San Jose Fire and Police Departments.
+Rabbi Plaut held many civic and religious posts and was the youngest person to receive Windsor Jewry's highest communal honor in 1985, becoming the Jewish National Fund Negev Dinner honoree.
+Active in a variety of communal activities, Rabbi Plaut headed the Jewish National Fund, United Jewish Appeal of Windsor, State of Israel Bonds, Credit Counseling Service of Metropolitan Windsor, Counsel of Agency Executives and Rabbis in San Jose, and was chaplain for both the San Jose Fire and Police departments.

-Rabbi Plaut and his wife, Carol, have two children, a son, Daniel who lives in Jacksonville, Florida; and a daughter and son-in-law, Deborah and David who have two sons, Steven and Jeffrey who live in Farmington Hills, Michigan.
-Dr. Plaut is the son of Rabbi Dr. W. Gunther Plaut, an internationally renowned Jewish scholar who lived in Toronto, Ontario until his death on 8 February 2012 at the age of 99.
+Rabbi Plaut and his wife, Carol, had two children: a son, Daniel Plaut, and a daughter, Mrs. Deborah Elias.